gcwyrostek/VersionControlLab/README.md

 This folder will contain `RSVP Name Totals.ipynb` which contains the code and `data.txt` which contains the list of names along with the license, code of conduct, and readme.

-We used the GNU GPL3 license for out project to ensure it remains open-source.

 ### Usage documentation
 ---
 When running the code in the `RSVP Name Totals.ipynb` notebook, the user will be prompted to enter a name.
 Then, the program asks if the name should be added to the list or if the user wants to check how many times a name is present in the list.
 After, another prompt is sent to ask the user if they would like to continue entering and/or checking names.